|Products from KROHNE — Always a good solution|

 Everywhere you look, new technological advancements impact your everyday life.
 Cell phone apps are everywhere; more and more electric vehicles are popping up on the road next to you; E-commerce is sidestepping traditional business models.
 But what about measurement instrumentation?
 In this brief webinar, we’ll explore how recent developments transformed basic devices into comprehensive information engines for gaining more knowledge about your flow, level and other processes.

 Polymers, especially flocculants and other thickeners, can be a major headache for drinking water and wastewater treatment plant managers.
 Power costs aside, buying polymer often represents the biggest expense of the treatment train.
 Not only are polymers pricey, but their high level of viscosity also presents a challenge to reliable measurement in varying conditions and at different levels of demand.

-As municipal water systems grapple with ever-tightening budgets and water scarcity continues to be a growing issue, communities must look toward solutions that reduce their need for source water, bring down the costs of treatment, and allow for better management of the pipeline assets that comprise their distribution networks.
+As municipal water systems grapple with tightening budgets and water scarcity continues to be a growing issue, communities must look toward solutions that reduce their need for source water, bring down the costs of treatment, and allow for better management of the pipeline assets.

 Advantages And Disadvantages Of Available Options For Measuring Wastewater Flow In Partially Filled Pipes

 A variety of devices can be used for measuring water or wastewater flow where pipes cannot be kept full.
 Examples include open channel flow (OCF) devices like flumes and weirs in combination with secondary level measurement devices and/or electromagnetic flow (EMF) meter options.
 Each has its pluses and minuses.
 However, new proven EMF technology can deliver higher accuracy and the best performance when sized for flow rates at levels above 25 percent filled pipe.
 It also offers a safer environment, simpler installation, and better measuring performance than other available options.